People, fill up your tires!

 Bicycle tires lose a little air all the time, whether you are riding your bike or not.
 How often you need to refill is mostly dependent on the type of tire, and the optimal recommended pressure.
 The correct pressure is embossed on the side of the tire and expressed as a range in units of PSI (pounds per square inch), for example 65-95psi.
 You should aim to keep your tires closer to the higher number.
 If the pressure approaches or falls below the lower number, it's time to refill.

 You can determine the pressure in your tires by using a tire gauge, or by feel.
-We recommend you get a gauge if your bicycle is equipped with skinny, high-pressure tires.
+We strongly recommend you get a gauge (or a bicycle pump equipped with one) if your bike sports skinny, high-pressure tires.
 With such tires, it is nearly impossible to estimate the correct inflation.
 Most other tires should feel good and firm when you apply strong pressure to the tire with the heel of your hand.
 When you sit on the bike, the tire should hold its shape, with only the smallest hint of a bulge at the point of contact with the ground.
 Any softer, and it's time to refill.

 You don't have a pump / Can't find the pump / Your pump is annoying

-If you do not have a bicycle pump, you can borrow your neighbors, take your bike somewhere that has free air (like a BIKE SHOP), or paid air (like a gas station), or, for around fifty bucks, you can GET A PUMP.
-We recommend a floor pump with a built-in pressure gauge.
+If you do not have a bicycle pump, you can borrow your neighbor's, take your bike somewhere that has free air (like Cosmic Bikes, if you are on the northwest side of Chicago, or your own friendly neighborhood bike shop), or paid air (like a gas station), or, for less than fifty bucks, you can get a pump!
+We recommend a bicycle-specific floor pump with a built-in pressure gauge.

 Once you have a bicycle pump, keep it in a consistent location, preferably near where you usually store your bicycle.
-This is where a floor pump has an advantage over a portable pump that can travel with you from one place to another, until you forget where you left it.
+In addition to being much more efficient, this is another advantage of a floor pump over a portable pump that can travel with you from one place to another, until you forget where you left it.

 If you do not like using your pump, it could be because you haven't learned how (if that's the case, see below), or that the pump you have isn't right for your needs.
 A small emergency pump is exactly that.
 It's designed to be very portable and used while far away from home.
 A pump with a nozzle that requires the use of three hands is also less than ideal.
 For regular at-home maintenance, we recommend a floor pump with a universal-fit head that is easy to apply to the valve, and stays on securely while air is being pumped.